Skip to main content

 • Reduce clutter: Gifts, guests, decorations, and winter clothes can create hazards.
 Try to reduce the clutter before the holiday season or confine it to a specific area of your home.

 • Be diligent with home security: Unfortunately, the holiday season sees an increase in break-ins and homeowners theft.
-It is important always to lock your doors, keep the garage closed, lock windows, and make a note of strangers in your neighbourhood.
+It is always important to lock your doors, keep the garage closed, lock your windows, and be aware of strangers in your neighbourhood.
 Consider getting jewellery insurance so if anything happens you can have it insured.

 Electrical safety tips for the holidays